HalfonLab/post_processing_SCRMshaw_pipeline/README.md

 5. OUTPUT:

 Depending on user's input, if the input consists of multiple training sets the pipeline will create peaks file for each individual training set.
-And a temporary folder which will have the files created during execution
+And a temporary folder which will have the files created during execution.